jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 form of _The pipeline job has completed successfully within Y [seconds, days, minutes]_ doesn't work either because our pipelines/processors are always running.

-Since we don't control the data flowing through the pipeline, defining a SLO around _data correctness_ is out of our scope.
+Since we don't control the data flowing through the pipeline, defining an SLO around _data correctness_ is out of our scope.
 The producers are the ones that know which data is included in the events.